 In accordance with Article 44 of RD 1065/2007 as amended by RD 1145/2011, the Paying Agent should provide the Bank with the statement reflecting the relevant position at the close of business on the business day immediately prior to each interest payment date.
-In the event that on the date, the entities obliged to provide the declaration fail to do so, the Bank or the Paying Agent on its behalf will make a withholding at the general rate (21 per cent. as at the date of this Offering Circular) on the total amount of the return on the relevant Preferred Securities otherwise payable to such entity.
+In the event that on the date, the entities obliged to provide the declaration fail to do so, the Bank or the Paying Agent on its behalf will make a withholding at the general rate (20 per cent. as at the date of this Offering Circular and 19 per cent, as of 1st January, 2016) on the total amount of the return on the relevant Preferred Securities otherwise payable to such entity.